Building Confidence in MPS for Regulatory Applications!

 At the intersection of innovation, collaboration, and science lies an exciting new project led by the 3Rs Collaborative (3RsC) – and CN Bio is one of the collaborators.
 This effort brings together regulators, technology providers, end-users, and non-profits to advance the responsible use of microphysiological systems (MPS) in regulatory applications.

 In partnership with 3RsC, the FDA Center for Drug Evaluation and Research (CDER), 9 commercial providers, 1 end-user, NIH-NICEATM, and C-Path, we are embarking on a project to evaluate the use of Liver MPS to detect Drug-induced liver injury (DILI).
-Our goal is to assess variability across multiple platforms using the same experimental protocol, with the ultimate goal of enhancing confidence in the accuracy, reliability, and standardized characterization of these models.
+The goal is to assess variability across multiple platforms using the same experimental protocol, with the ultimate goal of enhancing confidence in the accuracy, reliability, and standardized characterization of these models.

 🔍 Why this matters